thymenyj/PositiveNews/REPORT.md

 The activity is a container for three fragments: [ProfileFragment](#profilefragment), [HomeFragment](#homefragment) and [SourceFragment](#sourcefragment).

 #### ArticleActivity
+The activity shows a webview of the clicked news article.
+The activity contains two floating action buttons: likeArticle and saveArticle.
+The likeArticle calls the [ArticleLikeRequest](#articlelikerequest) and updates the score in the firebase with +1.
+The articleSave calls the [ArticleSaveRequest](#articlesaverequest) and stores the news article in the saved article list in firebase.

 ### Adapters

 #### HomeTabAdapter
+The adapter sets all the tabs for the [HomeFragment](#homefragment).

 #### ProfileTabAdapter
+The adapter sets all the tabs for the [ProfileFragment](#profilefragment).

 #### WalkthroughSlideAdapter
+The adapter sets all the slides for the [WalkthroughActivity](#walkthroughactivity).

 ### Fragments

 #### HomeFragment
+The fragment contains two tabs: [HomePersonalTab](#homepersonaltab) and [HomeCategoriesTab](#homecategoriestab).

 #### ProfileFragment
+The fragment contains three tabs: [ProfileBioTab](#profilebiotab), [ProfileSavedArticlesTab](#profilesavedarticlestab) [ProfilePreferenceTab](#profilepreferencetab).

 #### SourcesFragment
+The fragment calls [SourcesRequest](#sourcesrequest) to display all the news sources in the drawer on the right.
+When a news source is clicked, [SourceFeedRequest](#sourcefeedrequest) is called to get the news articles from that news source.

 ### FragmentTabs